diego-chacon16/customer_complaint_classification/README.md

 + Begin by filtering the dataset to only the consumer complaints and the product
 + Remove any consumer complaints with null values
 + Create a visual to show a breakdown of the different products and its overall volume in the consumer complaint category
++ Clean the text and remove unnecessary characters
++ Split the dataset into train, test and validation